At Bradley Barton we use the Purple Mash progression map to teach Computing. We have adapted this to meet the needs of our pupils at Bradley Barton.

-If you have any concerns regarding the safety of a child please contact our Safeguarding Officer, Julie Barton or for further information about online safety please contact Matt Easterbrook.
+If you have any concerns regarding the safety of a child please contact our Safeguarding team or for further information about online safety please contact Andrew Wootton.
+Alternatively, refer to the online safety page on our website for further advice and contacts.

 Children' views of their learning